markusstrasser/synthoric/README.md

 - This then gives the "tools" abstraction in that they have their own prompt, description, schema and description, a generate/execute - taking params - function for the orchestrator, examples
 - Agent:Multistep, Tool: SingleStep

+## Gotchas

+Do not import anything into the /convex files that has dependencies like dotenv and so on.

 ## TODO

 **Markus**